-- Cadet Teaching/Teachers make a difference: Learn about professionalism in the field and the many roles of teachers and the challenges they face.
-Begin to understand the process of lesson planning & participate in a practicum 2 days per week for one semester in K-6 classrooms.
-EA project credit available.
-Class meets every other week on Mondays.
-Students will design and deliver an activity or lesson for their culminating activity and reflect on their learning.
-1 CGCC credit (ED101).
-Child Development concurrent or prerequisite preferred.
+ED Internship/Teachers make a difference: Learn about professionalism in the field and the many roles of teachers and the challenges they face.
+Begin to understand the process of lesson planning & participate in an internship 4 days per week for one trimester in K-6 classrooms. .
 This course is a great way to find out if you'd be suited to a career in Education or not!

 Early Childhood Education: